Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [How to Capture PPI-Common Headers Instead of RadioTap Headers @ Metageek](https://support.metageek.com/hc/en-us/articles/203618264-How-to-Capture-PPI-Common-Headers-Instead-of-RadioTap-Headers)
 - [Injecting Radiotap Headers](https://github.com/vanhoefm/libwifi/blob/master/docs/linux_tutorial.md#injecting-frames)

+## Pseudo headers

+- The RF channel information in the radiotap header is the channel that the WLAN adapter used for protocol analysis received the frame.
+Keep in mind this may not be the same channel that the frame was transmitted on.
+- The Pseudi header like PPI or Radiotap depends on the capturing device (eg. usb alfa adapter), not in the transmitter (eg. client STA)

 ## 🔝📡 802.11 Radiotap Header